Suggestions for CDs Who Are Bisexual or Homosexual

 In sum, it’s a common way of handling a sex-life that the persons involved don’t want to be known to their neighbors, their coworkers, and others who probably wouldn’t understand.
 It can involve two crossdressers, a crossdresser and a man, a crossdresser and a woman, two men, a man and a woman, or two women.
 Whatever the pairing, many single people like to attend social events together, with some private behavior mixed in.
 Sharing a double bed facilitates the latter.
 Sarah’s version of this (see above) is very workable.
 Some do it almost every weekend; others may do it only a few times a year.
 Those with children and/or demanding jobs may not be able to do it as much as others with fewer constraints.
 Still, when they do it, they return home afterwards and resume their normal lives, feeling refreshed and happy.
 No one back home has any reason to think that they’ve been having “disapproved sex”!

-What percent of US college students engage in
+What percent of U.S. college students engage in

 homosexual sex?
-According to a recent survey done at Brown
+According to a recent survey done at Brown University (pictured above), about

+Euphemisms are less commonly used, however, by LGBT persons, which is a benefit — calling it what it really is helps to promote the acceptance we want.
 The LGBT alliance benefits crossdressers, among others.
 What kinds of others?
 Well, the so-called “gender binary” (see above right) probably describes about 72% of humanity; however, the other 28% deviate in sexual orientation and/or in gender identity.
 In my opinion, we should seek to be our own true selves; and, in addition, we should support the others in that 28%.

 There is very little difference between homosexual behavior and heterosexual behavior.
 Essentually identical acts occur in both.
 A man who gives blowjobs and a woman who gives blowjobs are doing the same thing, as are a man who gives cunnilingus and a woman who gives cunnilingus.
 The physical acts are the same.
 The two differ mainly in how the people involved feel while engaging in sexual behavior, and in how they feel in its aftermath.
 The feelings induced by sexual activity are largely a consequence of genetics, not arbitrary choice.

 Of course, people cannot know how they would feel unless they do a certain amount of experimentation.
 In a book entitled Sex and Human Loving, written by William Masters, Virginia Johnson, and Robert Kolodny, the authors wrote that, according to research, “… 35 percent of the girls and 52 percent of the boys reported some homosexual play” (page 129).
 People are curious.
-They might enjoy what they did or they might not.
+They might enjoy what they did, or they might not.

 It’s well established that many men in the United States perform fellatio on other men, and many women perform cunnilingus on other women.
-For the most part, they do it discreetly; but nonetheless they engage in sexual behavior that few would have been willing to admit prior to the US Supreme Court decision that invalidated all state laws that had declared homosexual behavior to be a criminal offense.
+For the most part, they do it discreetly; but nonetheless they engage in sexual behavior that few would havecommonl been willing to admit prior to the US Supreme Court decision that invalidated all state laws that had declared homosexual behavior to be a criminal offense.
 Given the sexual activities of lesbian women and gay men, it would be surprising indeed if there were not comparable sexual activities among crossdressers.

 If you are a part-time CD who is bisexual or homosexual and wants to have at least occasional sex with men, should you have it?
 In my opinion, you should.
-For the roughly 40% of transgender people who are gay, having safe and discreet gay sex is highly desirable.
+For the significant percentage of crossdressers people who are bisexual or gay, having safe and discreet gay sex is highly desirable.
 Having it produces a feeling of exhilaration.
 There is plenty of anecdotal evidence that crossdressers who engage in at least occasional homosexual sex are happier and heathier than those who do not.
 Everyone must be guided by their own feelings, but homosexual sex is normal, legal, and approved by about ⅔ of all American adults.
 The reasons for avoiding homosexual sex that applied 25 years ago — such as possibly being arrested and sent to prison! — do not apply today.
 The law has changed, and public opinion has changed.